WorldOfBlockchain/survey2018/Tendermint/Tendermint.md

 	- Only tolerate up to 1/3 failure rate.
 			But that "failure" includes arbitrary behavior (including hacking and attacks).

-	- Does not specify a particular application (like a fancy key-value store?
-LOL)
+	- Does not specify a particular application (like a fancy key-value store?)

 #### Cryptocurrencies
 - Tendermint originally had a currency built in, but then evolved to be a general purpose BC consensus engine.